We discussed many advantages of Microsoft Azure. Now is the time to discuss a few disadvantages of Azure.

 4- Speed might be an issue in a few cases

-For some specific regions, you might face some slowness issues that might affect your business.
-Though it is minimal but can be considered as a disadvantage.
+For some specific regions, you might face slowness issues affecting your business.
+Though it is minimal, it can be considered as a disadvantage.

 You can also check out the below articles